uptimistic/SightenFollowUpInterviewMay2021/README.md

 ```
 ### Step 1 - Pasring input string Python tuple collections object for individual strings in each row

+* Removing the end of line characters `/n` at the end of each row
+  * Option 1 : using String split(<delimeter>) method and specifying the delimeter argument as  `/n`  OR
+  * Option 2 : using String splitlines() method without specifying  `/n`  argument- this method was used in the initial parsing code

 ```python
 import pprint # Python pretty print module to render desired display of output